Why you need brand guidelines (plus how to create them in three easy steps)

 We scroll mindlessly past hundreds of messages every single day and only remember a fraction of what we see.
 Your consumers are the same way.
-They’re speed reading articles, scanning emails, and making their way through their favorite apps fast, often without thinking about who is feeding them the content they see.
+They’re speed-reading articles, scanning emails, and quickly scrolling through their apps without thinking about who is feeding them this content.

-So how do you stop users in their tracks and get them to truly listen?
-A great brand guide can be your red light.
+So how do you get users to truly pay attention?
+A great brand guide can be your magic wand.
 Here’s what you need to know to create your own.

-Brand guidelines are the set of rules that define the overall look and feel of your brand.
+Brand guidelines, also known as a brand style guide, are the set of rules that define the overall look and feel of your brand.
 They help you build a brand identity that your audience can recognize across all platforms.

 The result?
-The messaging you send out will feel more whole and connected.
+The messaging you create feels connected.

-Creating an attractive Instagram grid is always a plus, but following a brand guide can help you do far more than become follow-worthy.
-We’re talking real, measurable results that can make any boss happy (especially if your boss is you).
+Creating an attractive Instagram grid is always a plus, but using a brand manual can help you do far more than become follow-worthy.
+We’re talking real, measurable results that will make any boss happy (especially if that boss is you).

-Here are five of the many reasons you need to put brand guideline creation on your to-do list:
+Here are five reasons to put brand guideline creation at the top of your to-do list:

 1. Consumers respond to consistency

-Brand consistency is a big money-maker in pretty much every industry.
-When you use the same branding guidelines across all your marketing collateral—including your blog posts, social media posts, and Google ads—you can increase your revenue by as much as 23%.
+Brand consistency is a big money-maker.
+When you use the same branding guidelines across your marketing collateral — including your blog posts, social media posts, and Google ads — you can increase your revenue by as much as 23%.

 The power of consistency comes from the fact that repetition drives brand recognition.
 Just using the same brand color scheme can greatly increase the amount of consumers who can identify you, so when all of your brand elements come together, you can expect results.